 Distributors:

-Distributors must also prepare SDSs which they must circulate among the downstream users.
+Distributors must also prepare SDSs, which they must circulate among the downstream users.
 This is helpful when they ship hazardous chemicals.

 Healthcare Professionals: